VeraCologne/LearningBlog/content/posts/2019-05-02-setup-dashboard.md

 ---
 layout: post
-title:  "The One Where I Start the Dashboard"
+title:  "The One where I Start the Dashboard"
 date:   2019-05-02 10:55:00 +0200
 tags:
 - apprenticeship